Umag waterfront and marina on the northern Istrian coast

 Old Town Core

-Wander through narrow streets, stone houses, and small squares gathered on a peninsula-like historic core surrounded by the sea.
-The compact scale makes it easy to explore on foot, and every corner reveals a detail of the town's long Venetian and medieval past.
+Wander through narrow streets, stone houses and small squares gathered on a peninsula-like historic core surrounded by the sea.
+The compact scale makes it easy to explore on foot, and every corner reveals a detail of the town's Venetian and medieval past.

 Town Walls

-Sections of Umag's old fortifications still remain, offering glimpses into the town's medieval past and its former defensive role along the coast.
-Walking alongside them gives a sense of the town's original scale and character.
+Sections of Umag's old fortifications still remain, offering glimpses into the town's medieval past and its defensive role along the coast.

 Umag Marina

-A modern marina that adds to the town's maritime atmosphere, with restaurants, boats, and open views over the water.
-It anchors the town's nautical identity and is a natural gathering point in the warmer months.
+A modern marina adds to the town's maritime atmosphere, with restaurants, boats and open views over the water.
+It anchors Umag's nautical identity and is a natural gathering point in the warmer months.

 Seafront Promenade

-One of the most pleasant ways to experience Umag — ideal for walking, cycling, and enjoying the sea at a relaxed pace, especially in the evening.
-The promenade connects the old town to the marina and the wider resort areas beyond.
+One of the most pleasant ways to experience Umag is to walk or cycle the promenade, especially in the evening.
+It connects the old town to the marina and the wider resort areas beyond.

-The social heart of the town, where cafés, terraces, and the movement of boats give Umag much of its lively coastal character.
-Mornings bring fishing boats; evenings bring the passeggiata and the buzz of waterfront dining.
+The harbour is the social heart of the town, where cafes, terraces and the movement of boats give Umag much of its lively coastal character.

 Punta Beach

-One of Umag's most popular beach areas, known for its combination of pebbled sections, rocky coves, and clear water.
+One of Umag's most popular beach areas, known for pebbled sections, rocky coves and clear water.
 It sits close to the old town and is a natural starting point for a morning swim.

 Laguna Stella Maris

-A well-known resort area with beaches, swimming zones, sports facilities, and easy access to recreational activities.
-Ideal for families and those looking for a full beach day with all amenities close at hand.
+A well-known resort area with beaches, swimming zones, sports facilities and easy access to recreational activities.
+It works well for families and anyone planning a full beach day with amenities close by.

-The surroundings of Umag are excellent for cycling, with gentle coastal terrain and inland routes leading through vineyards, olive groves, and the Istrian countryside.
-The area also supports tennis, water sports, and a wide range of casual outdoor activities.
+The surroundings of Umag are excellent for cycling, with gentle coastal terrain and inland routes through vineyards, olive groves and the Istrian countryside.

 ATP Croatia Open